 I've Fallen But I Will Get Up

 The crisis of life storm in!
-Branches with ragged edges swirl in the wind.
+Branches flail with ragged edges swirling in the wind.
 If they brush against flesh, they can cut deep.
 However, we are to band together during the storms in faithful obedience trusting the power of God.
 Don't let the current crisis crash your spirit.
+Consider it all joy.

-There is chaos but loose branches can be grafted back to the vine.
-Tiny seeds of faith replant, root, and emerge to new growth.
+There will, of course, be chaos but broken or fallen branches are always welcome to graft back to the vine.
+Tiny seeds of faith replant, root, and emerge into new growth.
 God is sending reinforcements of His strength into our crisis.
 He supplies the needs that allow branches to attach to the vine that is always reaching.

 Recalculating in Ways we Can Only Imagine

 A crash can recur, one of mine is due to a physical illness.
-I suppose I compare it to a familiar bad dream.
-Therefore, I understand the emotions that take hold when a crisis takes up storage room in your heart.
-While I armor myself with good humor and tenacity I too need time to allow God to sink in.
+I suppose I compare it to a repetitive lousy dream.
+Therefore, I understand the emotions that take hold when a crisis takes up storage room in one's heart.
+While I armor myself with good humor and tenacity, I too need time to allow God to sink in during those crash zones.

-When awake and dealing with the tough stuff in life it can feel like a bad dream.
+When awake and dealing with the tough stuff in life, it can feel like a bad dream.
 All of us have battles.
 My nemesis is a nerve-muscle disease.
-The body crashes often without warning.
-However, isn't this is how crisis shows up in our lives?
+The body often crashes without warning.
+However, isn't this is how a crisis shows up in our lives?